Protestantism in the United States: Mainline vs. evangelical

 In typical usage, the term mainline is contrasted with evangelical.
-The distinction between the two can be due as much to sociopolitical attitude as theological doctrine, although doctrinal differences may exist as well.
-Theologically conservative critics accuse the mainline churches of "the substitution of leftist social action for Christian evangelizing, and the disappearance of biblical theology," and maintain that "All the Mainline churches have become essentially the same church: their histories, their theologies, and even much of their practice lost to a uniform vision of social progress."
+The distinction between the two can be due as much to sociopolitical attitude as to theological doctrine, although doctrinal differences may exist as well.
+Theologically conservative critics accuse the mainline churches of "the substitution of leftist social action for Christian evangelizing, and the disappearance of biblical theology", and maintain that "All the Mainline churches have become essentially the same church: their histories, their theologies, and even much of their practice lost to a uniform vision of social progress."

 The Association of Religion Data Archives (ARDA) counts 26,344,933 members of mainline churches versus 39,930,869 members of evangelical Protestant churches.
-There is evidence that there has been a shift in membership from mainline denominations to evangelical churches.
+There is evidence of a shift in membership from mainline denominations to evangelical churches.

 As shown in the table below, some denominations with similar names and historical ties to evangelical groups are considered mainline.
 For example, while the American Baptist Churches, the Evangelical Lutheran Church in America, and the Presbyterian Church (USA) are mainline, the Southern Baptist Convention, Lutheran Church–Missouri Synod, and the Presbyterian Church in America are grouped as evangelical.
+However, many confessional denominations within the Magisterial Protestant traditions (such as the LCMS for Lutheranism) do not accurately fit under either categorization.

 Mainline Protestantism

-The mainline or mainline Protestant Christian denominations are those Protestant denominations that were brought to the United States by its historic immigrant groups; for this reason they are sometimes referred to as heritage churches.
+Mainline Protestant Christian denominations are those Protestant denominations that were brought to the United States by its historic immigrant groups; for this reason they are sometimes referred to as heritage churches.
 The largest are the Episcopal (English), Presbyterian (Scottish), Methodist (English and Welsh), and Lutheran (German and Scandinavian) churches.

 Many mainline denominations teach that the Bible is God's word in function, but tend to be open to new ideas and societal changes.
 They have been increasingly open to the ordination of women.
 Mainline churches tend to belong to organizations such as the National Council of Churches and World Council of Churches.

 Mainline Protestant denominations, such as the Episcopal Church (76%), the Presbyterian Church (U.S.A.)
 (64%), and the United Church of Christ (46%), have the highest number of graduate and post-graduate degrees per capita of any other Christian denomination in the United States, as well as the most high-income earners.

 Episcopalians and Presbyterians tend to be considerably wealthier and better educated than most other religious groups in Americans, and are disproportionately represented in the upper reaches of American business, law and politics, especially the Republican Party.
 Numbers of the most wealthy and affluent American families as the Vanderbilts and Astors, Rockefeller, Du Pont, Roosevelt, Forbes, Whitneys, Morgans and Harrimans are Mainline Protestantism families.